An interview with Mr Adrin Loi, the executive chairman of Ya Kun.

 You can also find Ya Kun outlets at various shopping malls.

-*This article was then edited and published on Travelog Singapore on Oct 2010.
+*This article was published in Travelog Singapore on Oct 2010.